Iceland - Country Commercial Guide

 Executive Summary

-Iceland is an island country located between North America and Europe in the Atlantic Ocean, near the Arctic Circle with an advanced economy that centers around three primary sectors: fisheries, tourism, and aluminum production.
-Until recently, U.S. investment in Iceland has mostly been concentrated in the aluminum sector, with Alcoa and Century Aluminum operating plants in Iceland.
-However, U.S. portfolio investments in Iceland have been steadily increasing in recent years.
-Iceland’s convenient location between the United States and Europe, its high levels of education, connectivity, and English proficiency, and a general appreciation for U.S. products make Iceland a promising market for U.S. companies.
-Furthermore, Americans made up a third of the tourist population that visited Iceland in 2021.
+Iceland is an island country located between North America and Europe in the Atlantic Ocean, near the Arctic Circle, with an advanced economy that centers around three primary sectors: fisheries, tourism, and aluminum production.
+Until recently, U.S. investment in Iceland has mostly been concentrated in the aluminum sector, with Alcoa and Century Aluminum operating smelters in Iceland.
+U.S. portfolio investments in Iceland have been steadily increasing in recent years.
+Iceland’s convenient location between the United States and Europe; its high levels of education, connectivity, and English proficiency; and a general appreciation for U.S. products make Iceland a promising market for U.S. companies.
+Americans made up a third of the tourist population that visited Iceland in 2022.

-There is broad recognition within the Icelandic government that foreign direct investment (FDI) is a key contributor to the country’s economic revival after the 2008 financial collapse.
+There is broad recognition within the Icelandic government that foreign direct investment (FDI) is a key contributor to the country’s economic prosperity.
 As part of its investment promotion strategy, the Icelandic government operates a public-private agency called “Invest in Iceland” that facilitates foreign investment by providing information to potential investors and promoting investment incentives.
-Iceland has identified the following “key sectors” in Iceland; tourism; algae culture; data centers; and life sciences.
+Iceland identifies the following as “key sectors” in Iceland: tourism, food and natural products, data centers, energy and green solutions, innovation, fisheries, creative industries, and life sciences.
 Iceland offers incentives to foreign investors in certain industries.

 Tourism has been a growing force behind Iceland’s economy in the past decade, with opportunities for investors in high-end tourism, including luxury resorts and hotels.
-The number of tourists in Iceland grew by more than 400 percent between 2010 and 2018, reaching more than 2.3 million in 2018.
-However, tourism in Iceland contracted in 2019, and the COVID-19 pandemic has had drastic effects on tourism, and the overall economy.
-The government implemented measures to bolster the tourism economy, thus avoiding mass bankruptcies in the sector, and has committed to building out tourism-related infrastructure.
+The number of tourists in Iceland reached more than 2.3 million in 2018.
+Tourism in Iceland contracted in 2019 and 2020 due to COVID-19, and the total number of tourists went down to 2 million in 2019 and then down to 486,000 in 2020.
+As of 2022, the tourism sector had recovered, with 698,000 tourists in 2021, around 1.8 million tourists in 2022, and a projected number of 2.3 million tourists expected for 2023.

-The startup and innovation communities in Iceland are flourishing, with the IT and biotech sectors growing fast, particularly pharmaceuticals and wellness, gaming, and aquaculture.
+The startup and innovation communities in Iceland are flourishing, with the information technology and biotech sectors growing fast, particularly pharmaceuticals and wellness, gaming, and aquaculture.
 Iceland’s IT sector spans all areas of the digital economy.
-The Icelandic energy grid derives 99 percent of its power from renewable resources, making it uniquely attractive for energy-dependent industries.
-For instance, the data center industry in Iceland is expanding.
+The Icelandic energy grid derives more than 99 percent of its power from renewable resources, making it uniquely attractive for energy-dependent industries.

-Iceland is working by the 2018 Climate Acton Plan, which was updated in 2020, and is designed to achieve Iceland’s national climate goals of making the country carbon neutral by 2040 and to cut greenhouse gas emissions by 40 percent by 2030 under the Paris Agreement.
+Iceland’s 2018 Climate Action Plan was updated in 2020 and is designed to achieve Iceland’s national climate goals of making the country carbon neutral by 2040 and cutting greenhouse gas emissions by 40 percent by 2030 under the Paris Agreement.

 To access the ICS, visit the U.S. Department of State Investment Climate Statements website.